 It is hard to come to terms with the loss of a loved one.

-There can be so much change in our life and once all the turmoil of the funeral is over you may suddenly be on your own trying to adjust.
+There can be so much change in our life when someone close to you dies, and once all the turmoil and preparation for the funeral is over you may suddenly be on your own trying to adjust.
 It can help to talk it through with someone who understands the range of emotions you may go through, including anger and resentment, as well as the expected grief and sadness.
-Sometimes this can be made even more difficult to deal with if your relationship was not easy or had changed in recent years.

 Sometimes this can be made even more difficult to deal with if your relationship was not easy or had changed in recent years and unfinished business stays with you.
 Therapy can support you to acknowledge how you feel and process your emotions.